ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 ## Deploy the frontend and backend apps as Coligo services
 {: #deploy_app}

-In this section, you will deploy your front-end application to Coligo under the targeted project.
+In this section, you will deploy your front-end web application to Coligo under the targeted project.
 Once deployed and tested, you will deploy your back-end application and verify the connection.
 You will use the pre-built container images to deploy the respective applications,

 ### Deploy a frontend application